 An occasional review of your overriding long-term goals will keep you going on the right track.
 Remember, if you focus on the final destination rather than taking one step at a time, you’ll end up feeling overwhelmed and intimidated.
-Instead, try to break goals down by levels until you know what needs to be completed tomorrow, and that is what should be the focus.
+Instead, try to break goals down by levels until you know what needs to be completed tomorrow, which should be the focus.

 The Process of Establishing SMART Goals

-- Write down your long-term goals; things you want to accomplish in three to five years.
+- Write down your long-term goals and things you want to accomplish in three to five years.